The Sulphur Springs Water Tower

 In the late 1890s John Mills purchased what would later become Sulphur Springs from J.H.
 Krause, a real estate developer, and developed a small park around the natural bubbling spring.
 Mills developed his park into a small resort community and it opened in 1900 boasting bathhouses, a fishpond, and a pool.
 Shortly after opening for business, steam ships traveled along the Hillsborough River filled with urbanites seeking recreation at the springs.

-In 1906 real estate promoter Josiah Richardson purchased 100 acres from Mills, between Florida Ave. and Nebraska Ave. from the Hillsborough River to Waters Avenue.
+In 1898, a 25-year-old Kentucky native named Josiah Richardson arrived in Sulphur Springs and saw an opportunity.
+After working for several years as a painter and paper hanger, Richardson sold his business and in 1906 purchased 100 acres from Mills, between Florida Ave. and Nebraska Ave. from the Hillsborough River to Waters Avenue, for $10,000, which he borrowed.
 The town was a rustic swimming pool with a few wooden bathhouses when Richardson bought it and he transformed it into a winter mecca and spa for northerners.

 By 1908 the popularity of the once small resort community increased so drastically that a trolley line was built to Sulphur Springs by the Tampa and Sulphur Springs Traction Company.
 Visitors flocked to the spring for its healing waters; a 1911 Tampa tourist brochure touted Sulphur Springs as possessing “water which is especially beneficial in cases of chronic constipation, intestinal auto-intoxication and most kidney diseases where there is need of a cathartic and diuretic in combinations” (Tampa Board of Trade, 1911).

-In 1920, Josiah Richardson opened an amusement park called Sulphur Springs.
-The park consisted of a pool, bathhouse, an alligator farm, a dance pavilion, and a shed for the streetcar that was frequented by tourists and Tampans alike.
-He laid walks, erected elaborate bathhouses, built a restaurant, dock, and toboggan slide.
-Richardson also built tourist cottages which were later converted to year-round homes as tourists made the community their permanent residence.
+In 1920, Josiah Richardson opened an amusement park called Sulphur Springs Park.
+The park consisted of pools, bathhouses, an alligator farm, a dance pavilion, shops and a shed for the streetcar that was frequented by tourists and Tampans alike.
+He laid walks, erected elaborate bathhouses, opened 3 restaurants, docks, a high-dive platform, water slide and toboggan slide.
+Richardson also built a beach and tourist cottages which were later converted to year-round homes as tourists made the community their permanent residence.
 A vibrant commercial area grew up around the “Springs” and development flourished along Nebraska Avenue.
 In 1923 Tampa’s city limits were extended to include Sulphur Springs.

 (Continued in column at right)